 All students should complete the orientation prior to taking courses online.
-The orientation consists of logging in to the Demo Course 101 found on the main page of the Taylor LMS.
-This orientation will help show you how to navigate the platform.
+The orientation consists of logging in to the Learning Management System for the first time.
+During the students orientation, the staff will help show you how to navigate the platform.